 Alternatively, if only a specific paragraph of the translation is needed, the examiner may copy the translation of that paragraph into the search opinion instead of annexing the entire translation.
+Note, however, that where a full translation was available during search, this full translation should normally be sent to the applicant.

 Non-official translations (i.e. translations having no legal value) of publications in "less accessible" languages should not be cited in the search report.